scipp/scipp/docs/getting-started/installation.rst

 A number of Jupyter demo notebooks can be found in the ``demo/`` folder.
 These notebooks provide an introduction and basic usage turorial.
-Note that the demo notebooks are being rewritten and may not work as expected until the 0.1 release.

 Getting Started with Docker
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~